10th Finchley

 At the end of September the census revealed that there were 22 Rovers, 42 Scouts and 37 Cubs.
 In addition to running the Troop ‘Pop’ was also a District Scout Master and Howard, who was running the Pack, was also a District Cub Master.

-Having won the Sports Trophy earlier in the year the Scouts went on to win the Swimming Gala and the Group won the Cadogan Shield.
+Having won the sports trophy earlier in the year the Scouts went on to win the first District Swimming Gala and were presented with the Clarke Shield.
+The Group also won the Cadogan Shield for the first time.

 1925 followed a similar pattern to the previous year and the Scouts again won the Sports Trophy.
 This year however, the Cubs were able to match this by winning their own sports to claim the Lady Peat Shield.